-According to Sontaki,(1999), Indian Consumer Durable sector has been witnessing significant growth in recent years, helped by several drivers such as retail boom, real estate, and housing demand, greater disposable income and an overall increase in the level of affluence of a significant section of population.
-Apart from steady income gains, consumer financing and hire purchase schemes have become a major dirver in the consumer durable industry.
+According to Sontaki (1999), Indian Consumer Durable sector has been witnessing significant growth in recent years, helped by several drivers such as retail boom, real estate, and housing demand, greater disposable income and an overall increase in the level of affluence of a significant section of population.
+Apart from steady income gains, consumer financing and hire purchase schemes have become a major driver in the consumer durable industry.
 In the case of more expensive consumer durable goods, such as refrigerators, washing machines, LCD TVs and personal computers, retailers are joining forces with banks and finance companies to market their goods more aggressively.
-Indian consumer durable industry can be broadly segmented into three key groups:- 1) White Goods: Washing Machines, Air conditioners, Speakers and Audio equipment, etc. 2) Kitchen Appliances or Brown Goods: Mixers, Grinders, Microwave ovens, Fans etc. 3) Consumer Electronics: Mobile Phones, Televisions, DVD players, VCD players etc. (Sontaki S.N, 1999).
+Indian consumer durable industry can be broadly segmented into three key groups:- 1) White Goods: Washing Machines, Air conditioners, Speakers and Audio equipment, etc. 2) Kitchen Appliances or Brown Goods: Mixers, Grinders, Microwave ovens, Fans etc. 3) Consumer Electronics: Mobile Phones, Televisions, DVD players, VCD players etc (Sontaki, 1999).

 India as a land of festivals and events, marketers identified the tremendous opportunity of Occasion Based Marketing long back itself.
 Most of the industries and sectors have their own special occasion strategies to capitalize this vast marketing potential.
 Festivals are happy occasions and customers are highly receptive to the promotions along with the high rate of conversions to sale during special occasions.
 The annual calendar of Kerala is filled with various festivals, fairs, temple festivals, feasts, etc. Almost all people irrespective of cast and religion celebrate all the festivals with equal importance.
 National as well as International brands have been trying to have a fair share of this market.
 The state of Kerala has the highest per capita income in the country with insignificant slum population and greater educational levels.
 Kerala is highly developed market for consumer products.
 Kerala market is quite unique in several respects compared to other states.
 Some of the prevailing assumptions are that conspicuous consumption is relatively high in Kerala, purchasing power of average house hold is comparatively more, rural urban differences are less pronounced and the whole state is an extended urban market.
 Hence it is highly important for Consumer durable Industry to adopt latest marketing strategies, for survival and growth.
 But the fact that industry spends billions of rupees on promotions and many marketing campaigns do not reach prospective buyers when they are most receptive to buying.
 This is why Occasion Based Marketing strategies are a musthave for companies especially for companies which are looking into maximizing their customer value, merging these two concepts into a powerful tool.
-As any other sector, consumer durable industry is also an active player and practitioner of Occasion Based Marketing on festival seasons.
-Out of the four major marketing mix elements, Product, Price, Place, and Promotion, the present study is limited to some specified areas of the last element, promotion.